RikuKat/game-dev-foundry/README.md

 # game-dev-foundry
 Game Dev Foundry is a comprehensive, community-driven resource designed to empower aspiring and current game developers to build and run successful game studios.
+From securing funding and assembling teams to managing projects and navigating publishing agreements, this resource offers actionable advice, best practices, and real-world insights.